Biden warns mounted Border Patrol agents charging migrants in Del Rio sector: 'Those people will pay'

 He added: "It’s simply not who we are."

-The president’s comments come after the Biden administration on Thursday said it was prohibiting Border Patrol agents from using horses in the Del Rio sector amid Democratic outrage over images that lawmakers falsely claimed showed agents using "whips" to stop Haitian migrants getting into the United States.
+The photographer behind the widely seen images said Friday that the agents never whipped anyone.

-White House spokeswoman Jen Psaki on Thursday said that Homeland Security Secretary Alejandro Mayorkas announced that "we would no longer be using horses in Del Rio."
+"Some of the Haitian men started running, trying to go around the horses," Paul Ratje told KTSM.
+"I've never seen them whip anyone," he added.
+"He was swinging it, but it can be misconstrued when you’re looking at the picture."

-A DHS spokesperson later said in a statement: "We have ceased the use of the horse patrol in Del Rio temporarily.
+On Thursday, the Biden administration announced it was prohibiting Border Patrol agents from using horses in the Del Rio sector as the investigation proceeded.
+A Department of Homeland Security spokesperson said in a statement: "We have ceased the use of the horse patrol in Del Rio temporarily.
 We'll prioritize other methods for identifying individuals who might be in medical distress."

-The revelation comes on the fourth day of controversy related to the false claims that agents used "whips" against Haitian migrants on Sunday – a claim that was initially debunked by Mayorkas and Border Patrol chief Raul Ortiz on Monday, who noted that agents were wielding long reins to control their horses in difficult riverines.
+In fact, DHS Secretary Alejandro Mayorkas and Border Patrol chief Raul Ortiz had debunked the claims Monday, noting agents were wielding long reins to control their horses in difficult riverines.

 Other Border Patrol sources have noted that agents will spin or twirl their reins in order to move the horse forward as a signal to the horse.
 So far no images have been presented of migrants being hit by the reins.